Last Updated on 7 May 2024 by Cycloscope

 We’ll try to answer these questions in this blog article, where we’ll dig deep into our findings to give you all the instruments to choose which headphones or earbuds are the best for your biking needs.

-Even though most of the time we want to be aware of our surroundings, during our 6-years (so far) bike trip around the world, we often found ourselves on long, boring, but quiet sections where we really wished we could listen to some music or podcasts while cycling.
+Even though most of the time we want to be aware of our surroundings, during our 6-year (so far) bike trip around the world, we often found ourselves on long, boring, but quiet sections where we really wished we could listen to some music or podcasts while cycling.

 So we decided to explore what the market has to offer when it comes to cycling headphones, earphones, and wireless Bluetooth earbuds.

-We have to be clear about the fact that none of these headphones are specifically meant for biking, what we list here are the best sports headphones that, in our opinion, will work well for cycling, which means with a helmet on and constant wind-noise.
+We have to be clear about the fact that none of these headphones are specifically meant for biking, what we list here are the best sports headphones that, in our opinion, will work well for cycling, which means with a helmet on and constant wind noise.

 The Best Biking Headphones In-A-Nutshell